-The British Virgin Islands consists of Tortola, the largest and most inhabited island, Virgin Gorda, Anegada, Josh Van Dyke, and over 50 smaller islands and cays.
-The murder rate was last recorded at 2 per 100,000 back in 2006, making it a very safe destination for travelers.
+The British Virgin Islands consist of Tortola, the largest and most inhabited island, Virgin Gorda, Anegada, Josh Van Dyke, and over 50 smaller islands and cays.
+The murder rate was last recorded at 2 per 100,000 back in 2006, making it a very safe destination for travellers.

 The Cayman islands

 Another British Overseas Territory is widely known as a financial haven for wealthy individuals.
-Therefore, the Cayman Islands are very safe for travelers.
-The murder rate is fairly low, and around the same as the United States.
+Therefore, the Cayman Islands are very safe for travellers.
+The murder rate is fairly low, and around the same as in the United States.

 This island is a part of the ABC islands and is a special municipality of the Netherlands.
 Unlike most Caribbean islands, Bonaire is located outside of Hurricane Alley and years go by without a single homicide on the island.
 However, in May 2017 two murders occurred within 24 hours, to the shock and horror of both travellers and locals alike.

 Antigua and Barbuda

 A sovereign state in the Americas and British Commonwealth, Antigua and Barbuda is nicknamed the “Land of 365 Beaches” and maintains a very low crime rate.